Vastyen/time-stamp/README.md

 # Multi-Lenguage

-When you press the flag, the site changes the lenguage
+When you press the flag, the site changes the lenguage.

 **Available lenguages:**